aws-samples/aws-flow-ruby-samples/Samples/Booking/README.md

 **To run the Booking sample:**

-1. Open a terminal window and change to the `lib`{.docutils .literal}
-    directory in the location where you cloned or unarchived the sample code.
+1. Open a terminal window and change to the `lib` directory in the location where you cloned or unarchived the sample code.
 For example: